 Should You Use Salt Crystals Or Pellets In Your System?

 There are various methods to turn your hard water into soft water.
-However, the most popular method is an ion enhanced resin method.
+However, the most popular method is an ion-enhanced resin method.

-What Are Salt Pellets And Crystals Used To Soften Water?
+Why Are Salt Pellets And Crystals Used To Soften Water?

-Salt is used in water softening systems to help recharge the resin beads that have become consumed with impurities from the water.
+Salt is used in water softening systems to recharge the resin beads that have become consumed with impurities from the water.

 Evaporated Salt Pellets